Encoding

 If pointer is non-null, it is less than 8836 due to the nature of index jis0208 and the index pointer operation.

-15. Return two bytes whose values are lead and trail.
+15. Return two bytes whose values are leading and trailing.

 12.3.
 Shift_JIS